A-Oada/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 	4. I believe in numbers and signs
 		* A function that prints the numbers, from 0 to 9, followed by a new line.
 		* The function does not print 2 and 4
+	5. Numbers constitute the only universal language
+		* A function that prints 10 times the numbers, from 0 to 14, followed by a new line.